shuozhixu/Materials_2024/README.md

 Note: Density functional theory-based \{112\} free surface energies in Ag and Cu, are 868 mJ/m<sup>2</sup> and 1626 mJ/m<sup>2</sup>, respectively, according to [this paper](https://doi.org/10.1038/sdata.2016.80).

-## References
+## Reference

 If you use any files from this GitHub repository, please cite

-- Mahshad Fani, Wu-Rong Jian, Yanqing Su, Shuozhi Xu, [Confined layer slip process in nanolaminated Ag and two Ag/Cu nanolaminates](http://dx.doi.org/10.1557/s43578-021-00261-y), Materials 1 (2024) 2
+- Mahshad Fani, Wu-Rong Jian, Yanqing Su, Shuozhi Xu, [Confined layer slip process in nanolaminated Ag and two Ag/Cu nanolaminates](https://doi.org/10.3390/ma17020501), Materials 17 (2024) 501
-- Wu-Rong Jian, Yanqing Su, Shuozhi Xu, Weisen Ji, Irene J. Beyerlein, [Effect of interface structure on dislocation glide behavior in nanolaminates](http://dx.doi.org/10.1557/s43578-021-00261-y), J. Mater.
-Res.
-36 (2021) 2802--2815